Close-up of a tennis player preparing to serve on a clay court in Montevideo.

 Proper hand placement isn’t just about power — it’s about consistency.

-Why It’s So Hard to Lock In
+Why It’s So Hard to Lock In (and a Simple Fix)

 The problem is that tennis grips are smooth.
 They offer no natural guide for where your hand should go.

 You can tell a player to “put your index knuckle on bevel 3” all day long, but in the heat of a point, muscle memory often takes over.
-That’s where tools like guided grips or hand placement markers come in.
+Training your hand to return to the correct position every time takes repetition.
+But repetition only works if you’re repeating the right motion.

-That’s why some players use visual or tactile cues built into their overgrips or handle wraps.
+Some coaches and players use visual or tactile cues drawn onto or built into their overgrips or handle wraps.
+But many of those homemade solutions don’t work well.

 Want to Try It for Yourself?